Wait-or-Not/HamletMTA/README.md

+# HamletMTA

-**To wait or not to wait, that is the question HamletMTA seeks to answer.**
+*To wait or not to wait, that is the question...*

 ## Project Aims